Faith Transitions

 After exploring many different maps, I now see more clearly the map I started out with.
 My soul knew what it was doing when it planned my life.
 The religion of my youth taught me values that helped me create a meaningful life.
 It gave me a vocabulary for spiritual concepts.
 It taught me some basic skills for self-reflection and self-improvement.
 It gave me opportunities to serve others.

 We need maps to function in the world.
-Ego maps are a necessary part of soul development.
-Maps have limitations, but when we understand their purpose and see them clearly, we transcend them.
+They are a necessary part of soul development.
+Maps have limitations, but when we understand their purpose and see them objectively, we transcend them.
 Then we can stop fighting over our different maps.
 Each person has the right to choose their own map.
-But we should always be seeking to go beyond the map to a true spiritual experience.
+But we should also be seeking with faith to go beyond the map to a true spiritual experience.
+Personal experience helps us to rewrite our maps to make them more functional and accurate.

 Be well,